Four Questions that Define Which DOE is Right for You

 - Do you have any Hard-to-Change factors?
 An example is temperature – it’s hard to randomly vary the temp setting higher and lower due to the time required to stabilize the process.
 If you were planning to sort your DOE runs manually to make it easier to run the experiment, then you likely have a hard-to-change factor.
 In this case, a split-plot design will give a more appropriate analysis.

 - Are your factors all numeric, or all categoric, or some of each?
 Multilevel categoric designs work better with categoric factors that are set at more than 2 levels.
-A final option - Optimal designs are highly flexible and can usually meet your needs for all factor types and require only minimal runs.
+A final option: optimal designs are highly flexible and can usually meet your needs for all factor types and require only minimal runs.

 These questions, along with your budget for number of runs, will guide your decisions regarding what type of information is important to your business, and what type of factors you are using in the experiment.
-Conveniently, the Design Wizard in Design-Expert® software (pictured below) asks these questions, guiding you through the decision-making process, ultimately leading you to a recommended starting design.
+Conveniently, the Design Wizard in Design-Expert® software (pictured left) asks these questions, guiding you through the decision-making process, ultimately leading you to a recommended starting design.